Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Alternative models for fitting TLS loss

 \section{Alternative models for fitting TLS loss}

-Since none of the existing TLS model showed a strong temperature dependence of loss below TLS saturation, the alternatives need to be composed of the discrete TLS formalism to account for the temperature dependence and some other TLS models that produce slower power dependence.
+None of the existing TLS models shows a strong temperature dependence of loss below TLS saturation.
+Hence alternative models need to be combined with the discrete TLS formalism to account for the observed temperature dependence of loss.
+Here we examine two models commonly adopted to explain the slow power dependence above TLS saturation power, as well as an alternative version of the discrete GTM fit used in the main text in which an energy dependent density of states is assumed with $\mu \ne 0$.